jdb/jdb.github.com/dependencies/brute.py.rst

-A Naive, CPU hungry solution
+A naive, CPU hungry solution
 ============================